united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/includes/open-database-shell.md

-## Open a shell in the database container

 1. From the Pod section in UMHLens, click on **{{% resource type="pod" name="database" %}}**
    to open the details page.
 2. {{< include "pod-shell.md" >}}